kmcmahon4/cpuscheduler/cpu/README.md

 - - ASSUMPTIONS - -
 Maximum amount of process that can be considered is 10 for each algorithm.
-Random burst time generation maximum is 20.
+Random burst time generation maximum value is 20.

 - In Round Robin Algorithm, I have incorporated consideration for the arrival times into the program.
 I was not sure if this was required, so I did it however there is also an option to initialize all arrival times to 0.